muratk3n/thirdwave/en/2017/08/production-gdp-globalization.md

 stand-in for the knowledge networks present in that country.
 He then uses a modeling jujutsu to find the economic complexity index (ECI) of a country.
-In summary, comparative advantage is false; what matters is the diversity, the total opposite of comparative advantage style specialization, of a countries products.
-Because that diversity can drive even more innovation, and more products.
+In summary, comparative advantage is false; what matters is the diversity of products, the exact opposite of comparative advantage style specialization on products.
+Because diversity allows the invention of more products, a country gets richer.

 I replicated Hidalgo's research [here](https://www.dropbox.com/s/1n3hu9cpzu71z37/hidalgo.zip?dl=1),